akosiorek/akosiorek.github.io/_posts/2017-09-03-implementing-air.markdown

 $$z_{pres}$$ is much more tricky.
  At inference time, it comes from a Beroulli distribution parametrised by an output of a neural net (presence mdoel).
 When the previous sample was equal to 1, we take the current sample as is.
-As soon as we draw a sample equal to 0, however, all subsequent samples have to be set to zero, too.
+As soon as we draw a sample equal to zero, however, all subsequent samples have to be set to zero, too.
 This results in a modified geometrical distribution, for which we have to account when we implement the KL-divergence with the prior.
 For this reason, I implemented a `NumStepsDistribution` in [prior.py](https://github.com/akosiorek/attend_infer_repeat/blob/master/attend_infer_repeat/prior.py) that creates the modified geometric distribution given Bernoulli probabilities at consecutive steps.

 # Piors